 Our curriculum priorities reflect the interests and abilities of our children and our ethic of equipping all our children with the skills needed to be rights respecting 21st century learners.

-As a school we are constantly looking to develop a curriculum that promotes opportunities for independent learning, whilst engaging and developing children’s potential through first hand learning experiences; our aim is to offer a wide range of special events and memorable experiences that bring learning to life.
+As a school we are constantly looking to develop a curriculum that promotes opportunities for independent learning, whilst engaging and developing children’s potential through first-hand learning experiences; we aim to offer a wide range of special events and memorable experiences that bring learning to life.

 Curriculum Topics Lists

 Parents can find out more about the curriculum in school by contacting the relevant class teacher.

 The teaching of English is structured from the National Curriculum and we use a wide range of materials to enhance the delivery of quality teaching: reading and writing is central to what we do.